Richard is Head of Burnetts’ Property team.

 Richard read law at the University of Newcastle before joining Burnetts in 2005.
 He became the firm’s youngest ever salaried Partner in 2011 at the age of 26 and in 2014, he was established as an Equity Partner.

-Richard advises farmers and agricultural-based entities on all matters relevant to their businesses including; the sale and purchase of agricultural/commercial property, tenancy issues, farm partnership/business structure matters, banking/finance, third party rights/wayleaves, land registration and basic payments scheme/Environmental Scheme work.
+In the past, Richard has advised farmers and agricultural-based entities on all matters relevant to their businesses including; the sale and purchase of agricultural/commercial property, tenancy issues, farm partnership/business structure matters, banking/finance, third party rights/wayleaves, land registration and basic payments scheme/Environmental Scheme work.

-He is also the founding Partner of the firms leading Energy team advising landowners on a variety of renewable energy projects including wind/solar schemes, anaerobic digestion plants, hydro-electric installations and battery storage facilities.
+He is a key adviser to clients on a variety of renewable energy projects including wind/solar schemes, anaerobic digestion plants, hydro-electric installations and battery storage facilities.

-Richard has extensive experience of advising lenders securing facilities in support of ongoing and expanding farming operations as well as diversification projects.
-He has also led the firm’s successful appointment to legal panels for leading banks within the agricultural and commercial sectors.
+Richard has extensive experience of advising lenders securing facilities in support of ongoing and expanding businesses.
+He has also led the firm’s successful appointment to legal panels for national lenders and is responsible for maintaining pro-active working relationships with managers and directors within these institutions.